homestar92/ring-lardner-transcriptions/The Venomous Viper of the Volga.md

 pretty near ever since I bashed that poor
 Espagnola.
-It was them tattoo pictures that made her love me." stronger?" you like her to love you a little
+It was them tattoo pictures that made her love me."

+ "Would you like her to love you a little stronger?"

 "You bet I would!
 She's a fine gal."